Personal Injury

 Read our guide on determining How Long You Have to Have to File a Personal Injury Claim.

-Personal injury claim deadlines are set by Nebraska Revised Statute § 25-207.
+Personal injury claim deadlines for most accident injury claims are set by Nebraska Revised Statute § 25-207.

 What Is My Case Worth?

 The value of your case depends on many factors, including the severity of your injuries, lost wages, medical costs, pain and suffering, and long-term impact.
-There’s no fixed number without a detailed case review.
+There’s no fixed number, and a thorough case valuation cannot be performed without a detailed case review.

-Knowing your case’s potential worth helps set expectations and guides decisions like settlement offers.
+Knowing your case’s potential worth helps set expectations and guide decisions like settlement offers and whether or not to file a lawsuit.
 Read our guide to Calculate the Value of Your Personal Injury Claim.

-Nebraska does not cap personal injury damages unless related to medical malpractice.
+Nebraska does not cap personal injury damages unless related to medical malpractice or claims against the government.

 Will I Have to Go to Trial?